Cork (city)

-The city centre is an island between two channels of the River Lee which meet downstream at its eastern end, where the quays and docks along the river lead outwards towards Lough Mahon and Cork Harbour, one of the largest natural harbours in the world.
+The city centre is an island between two channels of the River Lee which meet downstream at its eastern end, where the quays and docks along the river lead outwards towards Lough Mahon and Cork Harbour, one of the world's largest natural harbours.

 Cork was founded in the 6th century as a monastic settlement, and was expanded by Viking invaders around 915.
 Its charter was granted by Prince John in 1185.
-Cork city was once fully walled, and the remnants of the old medieval town centre can be found around South and North Main streets.
+Cork city was once fully walled, and remnants of the old medieval town centre remain around South and North Main streets.
 The city's cognomen of "the rebel city" originates in its support for the Yorkist cause in the Wars of the Roses.
 Corkonians sometimes refer to the city as "the real capital", a reference to its opposition to the Anglo-Irish Treaty in the Irish Civil War.

 History

 Cork was originally a monastic settlement, reputedly founded by Saint Finbar in the sixth century.
-It became (more) urbanised some point between 915 and 922 when Norseman (Viking) settlers founded a trading port.
-It has been proposed that, like Dublin, Cork was an important trading centre in the global Scandinavian trade network.
-The ecclesiastical settlement continued alongside the Viking longphort, with the two developing a type of symbiotic relationship; the Norsemen providing otherwise unobtainable trade goods for the monastery, and perhaps also military aid.
+It became more urbanised between 915 and 922 when Norseman (Viking) settlers founded a trading port.
+Like Dublin, Cork was an important trading centre in the global Scandinavian trade network.
+The ecclesiastical settlement developed alongside the Viking longphort, with the two forming a type of symbiotic relationship; the Norsemen providing otherwise unobtainable trade goods for the monastery, and perhaps also military aid.